carrie901/xfgj-unity/xfgj/Assets/NGUI/ReadMe - 3.0.9 f2.txt

 - NEW: Added a simple script that makes it possible to center a scrollable panel on a child when clicked on.
 - NEW: Redesigned the scroll bar and the slider components.
 They now also derive from a new common class (Progress Bar).
 - NEW: UIButtonKeyBinding has been replaced with UIKeyBinding and its functionality has been enhanced.
+- NEW: Added the ability to extract sprites from the atlas.
+- NEW: Added a progress bar to the atlas maker when it's updating the atlas.
+- NEW: You can edit and delete sprites within the sprite selector window via right-click.
+- NEW: Created a separate Draw Call Tool window instead of displaying draw calls on the panels.
+- FIX: Sprite selection is now cohesive and updates the atlas maker, sprite selector, and inspector.
+- FIX: Sprite selection window should now handle large lists of sprites better.
 - FIX: Panels will now add rigidbodies to themselves since Unity 4.3 mentions it should improve performance.
 - FIX: UIScrollView's movement restriction now makes sense (no more weird 'scale')
 - FIX: Draggable panels should no longer move on Play.